vuejs/vuepress/packages/docs/docs/plugin/README.md

 - Type: `array`
 - Default: `undefined`

-A plug-in can contain multiple plugins like a preset.
+A plugin can contain multiple plugins like a preset.

 ```js